Monty Noble: Career

 Noble was born in Sydney on 28 January 1873.
 He was the youngest of eight sons of Joseph and Maria Noble, who emigrated from Egham, Surrey, England.
 He "made a name" for himself in grade cricket with the Paddington club and first played for New South Wales (NSW) as a teenager.
 He toured New Zealand with NSW in 1893/94, and in 1894/95 scored a 152* against an England touring team under Andrew Stoddart which drew English attention to his batting.
 This cemented his place in the state side, and he was a significant contributor to NSW's consecutive Sheffield Shield victories in 1895–96 and 1896–97.

 Over the summer of 1897/98, Stoddart returned with another England team and were defeated in four of the five Ashes Test matches.
 Noble, whose first-class form had earned him selection, scored 17 in Australia's only innings of 520, then took one wicket as England stumbled to 315 all out.
-Following on Noble routed the tourists with 6/49.
+With the Australians enforcing the follow on, Noble routed the tourists with 6/49.
 He ended the series with the best bowling averages for both teams.
 Australia returned to England in 1899, and Noble experienced his first overseas tour.
 He scored 116 in a warm-up match and "impressed English critics chiefly by his patience and defence."
 He played in all five Tests, scoring 367 runs at 52.42, with four half centuries, and took 13 wickets at 31.23.
 At Manchester he scored 60 and 89, withstanding English bowling for eight and a half hours.
 Wisden would later record on his death that "his patience equalled his skill in defence, while at times he used his height and reach with full effect in driving, pulling, forcing the ball off his legs, and cutting either square or late – a batsman of rare style and execution without any sign of weakness."
 He was in particular noted for his ability to cater his technique to English conditions.
 He was named Wisden Cricketer of the Year for 1900.